-People For the American Way was among the nearly fifty national, state, and local LGBTQ and allied organizations that sent a letter to the Senate Judiciary Committee in opposition to the nomination of Eric Dreiband to be Assistant Attorney General for Civil Rights, citing the nomination as further evidence of the Trump administration’s disdain for civil rights.
-You can view and download this letter, with footnotes, here.
+People For the American Way is among the national, state, and local LGBTQ and allied organizations that oppose the nomination of Eric Dreiband to be Assistant Attorney General for Civil Rights at the Department of Justice, citing the nomination as further evidence of the Trump administration’s disdain for civil rights.
+You can download our letter here.

 Dear Chairman Grassley and Ranking Member Feinstein:

 On behalf of Lambda Legal and the 62 undersigned national, state and local organizations serving the lesbian, gay, bisexual and transgender (LGBT) community, we write to again oppose the nomination of Eric S. Dreiband to serve as the Assistant Attorney General for the Civil Rights Division at the U.S. Department of Justice (“Justice Department” or “DOJ”).
 In the current climate, experienced and principled leadership is needed to ensure the civil rights of our most vulnerable populations are protected and enforced.
 Mr. Dreiband’s record of opposing civil rights renders him ill-suited to provide that kind of leadership to the Civil Rights Division.

 Last year marked the 60th anniversary of the Civil Rights Division (“Division”).
 Throughout its history, the Division has defended and vindicated the civil rights of vulnerable Americans.
 In the face of increased violence and pervasive discrimination against the LGBT community, our organizations know that the work of the Division is more important than ever.
 In response to this crisis, however, DOJ has gone beyond merely abdicating its obligation to defend civil rights.
 Rather, under Attorney General Jeff Sessions, DOJ has been using its authority to inflict harm on vulnerable and marginalized communities, including LGBT people.